RetroDECK/ES-DE/INSTALL-DEV.md

 ***)** Parameters in _italics_ are literal strings.

 Note that the _game-select_ and _system-select_ events require that the _Browsing custom events_ option in the Other settings menu is enabled.
-Also note that enabling this could lead to a lot of latency in the application as the event is triggered so frequently.
-So only enable these events if you really need them.
-And if you do, then make sure to execute scripts that run their activities in the background and immediately return to ES-DE, rather than blocking ES-DE during the script execution.
+Also note that due to these events being triggered so frequently, enabling this could lead to a lot of latency in the application unless the _Run browsing events as non-blocking_ option has been enabled.

 For the _game-select_ event, when starting to fast scroll in the gamelist view, an event containing blank parameters will be triggered so that you can detect this state.